nat-n/poethepoet/README.rst

     [tool.poe.tasks]
     fetch-assets = { "script" = "my_package.assets:fetch" }
+    fetch-images = { "script" = "my_package.assets:fetch(only='images')" }

+  As in the second example, is it possible to hard code literal arguments to the target callable.

-  If extra arguments are passed to task, then they will be available to the called python function via `sys.argv`.
+  If extra arguments are passed to task on the command line, then they will be available to the called python function via `sys.argv`.

 - **Shell tasks** are similar to simple command tasks except that they are executed inside a new shell, and can consist of multiple seperate commands, command